Fine Cooking Uses CMR to Show Advertisers the True Size of Its Enthusiast Brand

 Giannetti shared a final piece of advice for his fellow publishers and a plea for buyers: "Be transparent with your clients and it will only be beneficial for you.
 But we want agencies to be transparent with us as well about what they're really looking for and why they're looking for it.
 And I think if you do that, you'll create a document that will grow and really become a great snapshot of your franchise and how advertisers can take advantage of it."

 For More Information

 If you are interested in multimedia reporting options for your publication, please contact your U.S. or Canadian magazine marketing manager.
-More information is also available on ABC's website.
+More information is also available on AAM's website.

 Sign Up for Our